jephmann/worksearch/README.md

 method (or function) to my madness.
 Whatever might appear to be "broken", I am likely to repair in due time when my other priorities permit.

-Until the project approaches a sense of "completion", I am not actively soliciting advice for a while.
-Regardless, should you feel compelled to advise, may your criticism please be constructive.
+Should you feel compelled to advise, may your criticism please be constructive.
 I reserve the right to ignore any other kinds of criticism. ;)

 =====